yanwsh/videojs-panorama/README.md

 ### maxLat
 max Lat value for camera angle. `Defaults value is 90`.

+### videoType
+This plugin can play two types of video, equirectangular and fisheye. `Defaults value is equirectangular`.

+## The property below only support fisheye video.

+### rotateX
+rotate video view by x axis. `Defaults value is 0`.
+Value should be radian.

+### rotateY
+rotate video view by y axis. `Defaults value is 0`.
+Value should be radian.

+### rotateZ
+rotate video view by z axis. `Defaults value is 0`.
+Value should be radian.

 ## browser support
 IE 11, Edge 12, 13, chrome, firefox, safari, iphone ios 9, ipad ios 9, android 4.4 and above.